dkypuros/sphinx-rst-rtd-notes/instr_sect_2.md

 ```
 make html
 ```
 Take a look around and explore the new directory structure and files created during the **quickstart** process.
+Notice the two folders **build** and **source**.
+That's the seperation of the of the source and build directories we selected earlier in the process.

 ![Directory Structure](https://github.com/dkypuros/sphinx-rst-rtd-notes/blob/main/images/new-sphinx-directory-structure.png "Structure")